 You’re Among Friends released their self-titled debut album on July 3, 2007.
 Scene Magazine described the music as “bluesy power-pop.”
 Anthony wrote most of the songs five or six years earlier for previous projects, but he wrote “Curveball” and “Koumbaros” specifically for this new band.
 Anthony, Kevin and Chris played shows throughout the summer to promote the album, including a CD release party at the Grog Shop.

 Anthony, Kevin and Sarah regrouped to play one more show together at the Phantasy in July 2009, but Sarah was replaced by drummer Tony Randall a few days later.
-Anthony and Kevin quickly taught Tony a bunch of their old songs.
-They even added a couple of Anthony’s newest songs, “Enjoy Life” and “Half a Thought,” to their set list before playing at the Roc Bar and Wilbert’s in August.
+The new lineup played at Roc Bar and Wilbert’s in August.
 The owner of Wilbert’s, Michael Miller, described the band’s music as “CLE rock ’n’ roll that is reminiscent of Graham Parker.”
 After playing one more show at the Cove in September, the band fell into another long hiatus.

 During this long hiatus, Anthony released seven albums and played nearly fifty shows as a solo artist.
 Daryl Rowland from the Civic Commons said that “Anthony Doran’s tight singer-songwriter material sounds like a brilliant long-lost Elvis Costello recording.”
 Michael Miller promoted Anthony’s shows at Wilbert’s by using the line “think: if Graham Parker was from Cleveland!”

 Anthony and Kevin finally relaunched You’re Among Friends in the late summer of 2015 with Adrian Higgins on drums.
-Right off the bat, they started working on full band arrangements of the songs that were left behind by the previous lineup.
-They also revamped an old song of Anthony’s called “The Opposite,” which was originally attempted for the In Due Time EP.
-Along the way, Anthony brought in a brand new song called “Any Day Now” and he co-wrote “A Way to Get Away” with Kevin.
+Right off the bat, they started working on new full band arrangements of “Years Go,” “Building Bridges to Burn,” and “Rope” from Unplugged at Beardy’s, along with “Dumb Complaints” and “Sour Grapes.”
+The band also developed a revamped version of “The Opposite” from In Due Time.
+At one point, Anthony brought in a brand new song called “Any Day Now.”
+Not long after that, Anthony and Kevin co-wrote a new song called “A Way to Get Away,” which fit nicely with updated arrangements of “Dreaming of the Past” and “Calling Anyone.”
 Over the next few months, the band sprinkled these songs into their set lists when they played at venues like the Happy Dog, the Euclid Tavern, Wilbert’s, and the Grog Shop.
 Anthony, Kevin and Adrian recorded this new batch of songs throughout the first half of 2016.
 Early on in the mixing process that June, it was announced that the band was parting ways with Adrian.
 Drummer Chris Szuch joined the band just in time to play at the CD release party at the Euclid Tavern.

 As We Watch the Years Go… was released on July 31, 2016.
 Scene Magazine claimed that these songs “reveal a simple truth about You’re Among Friends: they just enjoy playing music, and want nothing more than for you to sit back and relax.”
 Eclectic Music Lover called this “a fun and mellow album that makes you think a little bit about life in all its craziness as you’re enjoying the music,” and he went on to say that he hears “touches of Steely Dan, Elvis Costello and The Grateful Dead in their sound, and Anthony’s vocals really channel Randy Newman at times.”
 Small Albums said that the album reminded them of “sprinklers watering the grass on a warm summer morning when you first wake up.”
 Divide and Conquer said that the album “exemplifies the mastery that You’re Among Friends has accumulated and hones in their many years in the business of creating entertaining and meaningful music.”